SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem.md

 ## Output

-- On the first line, print the obtained item in format \{Legendary item\} obtained |!
+- On the first line, print the obtained item in the following format "\{Legendary item\} obtained!"
-- On the next three lines, print the remaining key materials in descending order by quantity
+- On the next three lines, print the remaining key materials in **descending order by quantity**
-  * If two key materials have the same quantity, print them in alphabetical order
+  * If two key materials have the same amount of materials, print them in **alphabetical order**

 - On the final several lines, print the junk items in alphabetical order
-  * All materials are printed in format \{material\}: \{quantity\}
+  * All materials are printed in the following format "\{material\}: \{quantity\}"
-  * All output should be **lowercase**, except the first letter of the legendary
+  * All of the characters in the names should be in **lowercase**, except for the first letter of the legendary

 ## Constraints